 - be about to start work or become self-employed

 - be about to begin a work trial or start work experience under the Youth Contract arranged through Jobcentre Plus

-An Access to Work assessor will either come and visit the deaf person in their workplace or over video.
+An Access to Work assessor will visit the deaf person in their workplace or over video.

-They will conduct an assessment, taking a look at the tasks and activities and specifically the occasions that the deaf person needs to communicate in order to fulfill their role.
+They will conduct an assessment, looking at the tasks and activities and precisely the occasions that the deaf person needs to communicate to fulfil their role.

 Access to Work will fund communication support for a deaf person to access the interview process.

-We would recommend that you first find out the applicant’s preferred method of communication.
+We recommend that you first find out the applicant’s preferred method of communication.

 If a deaf person uses British Sign Language as their first or preferred language, you would require a British Sign Language Interpreter.